Rostering policy template

 Why every shift-based business needs a rostering policy

 A rostering policy is the foundation for fair, consistent and compliant workforce scheduling.
-It sets clear expectations for how rosters are created, communicated and managed — reducing disputes and ensuring everyone knows the rules.
+It sets clear expectations for how rosters are created, communicated and managed — reducing disputes and making sure everyone knows the rules before a shift is ever published.

 Roster creation